cgolinski/angular-game-progression/README.md

 ### TO DO

-- Install any remaining ng add package installations
+- Install any remaining npm packages
-- Implement the layout
+- Continue implementing the layout requirements

 ### Docs